Implant Dentistry Here in Owensboro

 In most cases, the most important consideration regarding implant dentistry is bone mass and density.
 If your teeth have been missing for some time or you have periodontal disease, you have probably experienced some degree of bone loss.
 X-rays will be used to determine the amount of bone loss and to plan the position and type of tooth implant.
 If there is not enough bone for a standard tooth implant, a mini tooth implant may be recommended.
 When there is not enough bone to support a mini-implant, a bone graft may be necessary.

 After your dental implants are placed, you may experience mild soreness for a few days.
 Although this resolves quickly, it takes time for the bone to finish healing around the tooth implant.
-When that implant dentistry process is completed (between 8 and 12 weeks), we will invite you back to our office near Philpot for the final implant dentistry restoration.
+When that implant dentistry process is completed (between 8 and 12 weeks), we will invite you back to our office near Philpot and Whitesville for the final implant dentistry restoration.
 Specially designed dental crowns, dental bridges, or dentures can be supported by dental implants, depending on the situation.